Otto-AA/aw-watcher-terminal/docs/Writing_a_watcher.md

 Writing a shell specific watcher is rather easy.
 The hardest part of it is to actually get the data you want, sending the event is equivalent to writing to a named pipe (which is pretty similar to writing to a file).

 Here is some pseudo code which should cover the generic structure.
-I recommend to start based of this and if some questions remain, either look at a real example ([aw-watcher-bash](https://github.com/otto-aa/aw-watcher-bash)), sneak peek into the documentation below, or [file an issue](/issues).
+I recommend to start based of this and if some questions remain, either look at a real example ([aw-watcher-bash](https://github.com/otto-aa/aw-watcher-bash)), sneak peek into the documentation below, or [file an issue][issues].

 ```javascript
 // This function handles event calls